MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: Methodology

 \subsection{Stage 1: Reasoning Cold Start}

 To equip the MLLM with fundamental medical knowledge and the proposed reasoning format, we perform SFT training.
-As illustrated in Figure \ref{fig:main}, the SFT data is derived from the MedForge-90K, incorporating expert-guided reasonings and ground-truth bounding boxes.
+As illustrated in Figure \ref{fig:main}, the SFT data is derived from the MedForge-90K, incorporating expert-aligned rationales and ground-truth bounding boxes.